awsdocs/aws-lambda-developer-guide/doc_source/urls-tutorial.md

 # Tutorial: Creating a Lambda function with a function URL<a name="urls-tutorial"></a>

-In this tutorial, you create a Lambda function defined as a \.zip file archive with a function URL endpoint that returns the product of two numbers\.
+In this tutorial, you create a Lambda function defined as a \.zip file archive with a **public** function URL endpoint that returns the product of two numbers\.
 For more information about configuring function URLs, see [Creating and managing function URLs](urls-configuration.md)\.

 ## Prerequisites<a name="lambda-url-prepare"></a>